Arrow-right Camera

 This infrared satellite image shows Hurricane Debby as it makes landfall near Steinhatchee, Florida on the state’s Big Bend region on Monday, Aug.
 5, 2024.
 (Handout/NOAA/GOES-East/TNS)

-By Richard Tribou Orlando Sentinel
+By Richard Tribou Orlando Sentinel Orlando Sentinel

-What had been a tropical storm most of Sunday formed into a Category 1 hurricane before midnight, and continued to intensify overnight making landfall near Steinhatchee with sustained winds of 80 mph around 7 a.m..
-The NHC reported a wind gust at the time of 95 mph at a weather station on nearby Horseshoe Beach.
-The path falls just 15 miles south of where Hurricane Idalia struck in 2023.
+What had been a tropical storm most of Sunday formed into a Category 1 hurricane before midnight, and continued to intensify overnight making landfall near Steinhatchee with sustained winds of 80 mph around 7 a.m.
+Eastern time and reported gusts of up to 95 mph.

-The storm has already sent storm surge to flood the coastal areas of cities from Fort Myers north to the Panhandle while much of the west coast endured power outages, downed trees and some structural damage as the storm progressed north on Sunday.
+The storm had already sent storm surge to flood the coastal areas of cities from Fort Myers north to the Panhandle while much of the west coast endured power outages, downed trees and some structural damage as the storm progressed north on Sunday.

 “This storm has produced and will likely produce significant flooding events from Sarasota-Bradenton area all the way up to northern Florida,” he said.
 “There’s a threat, ongoing threat of that, over the ensuing days.”

-He urged Floridians to remain inside.
+He urged at the time for Floridians to remain inside.

 It’s the fourth hurricane to hit Florida in August since 2000 following Hurricane Charley in 2004, Katrina in 2005 and last year’s Hurricane Idalia.